 For most people with symptoms of thoracic outlet syndrome, physical therapy and exercise result in improvement.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) and antidepressants given in low doses may also help.

 Surgery may be needed if an anatomic abnormality or blockage of the subclavian artery is confirmed or if symptoms continue to progress.
-However, because a definitive diagnosis is difficult to make and because symptoms often persist after surgery, most doctors try to avoid surgery.
+However, because a definitive diagnosis is difficult to make and because symptoms often persist after surgery, doctors usually consult an experienced specialist, who can help determine whether surgery is needed.
+Most doctors try to avoid surgery.